hugotorreslinares/habit-loom/README.md

 ## Getting Started

-To get started with Balanced, follow these steps:
+To get started with BeBalanced, follow these steps:

 1. **Clone the Repository**:
    ```bash